Women in baseball: 1950s–1990s

 There not being a rule against it, 12-year-old Kathryn Johnston of Corning, New York became the first girl to play Little League Baseball in 1950.
-Johnson played first base for the King's Dairy team.
+Johnston played first base for the King's Dairy team.
 After that, a rule prohibited girls from playing in Little League; this was in force until 1974.
-In the final week of December 1974, President Gerald Ford signed into law a bill that opened the Little League baseball program to girls.
+Due to a lawsuit brought on behalf of Maria Pepe by the National Organization for Women, in 1974 the New Jersey Superior Court decided that Little League Baseball must allow girls to play.
+In the final week of December 1974, President Gerald Ford signed into law a bill that opened Little League Baseball to girls.
+In 1988, Julie Croteau was recognized as the first woman to play men's NCAA baseball.
+In 1995, Ila Borders became the first woman to start as pitcher in a men's collegiate baseball game.

 In 1952 Major League Baseball began a ban on the signing of women to contracts, a ban that lasted until 1992.
 The Indianapolis Clowns of the Negro leagues were the first professional baseball team to hire a female player to a long-term contract that was not voided soon after.
 In an effort to replace Hank Aaron, who had left the team the previous year, the Clowns hired Toni Stone to play second base with the team in 1953, in which she batted .243.

-In 1988, Julie Croteau was recognized as the first woman to play men's NCAA baseball.
+In 1992 Major League Baseball lifted a ban on the signing of women to contracts, a ban that had begun in 1952.
+In the 1993 MLB draft, the Chicago White Sox drafted left handed pitcher Carey Schueler in the 43rd round.
+She was the first woman ever drafted by a Major League Baseball team.
+Prior to Schueler's drafting, the MLB had a ban in place on signing contracts for women; following her drafting by the White Sox, the rule was rescinded.
+However, she did not sign with the White Sox, and instead attended and played basketball for DePaul University in Chicago, Illinois before transferring to St. Mary's College of California, in Moraga, where she continued to play until an injury in 1996.